shipuicom/core/README.md

 - [x] Make default content projection on spk-select be options
 - [x] Minimize attributes to carry less naming complexity
 - [x] Have the spk-menu use a popover
+- [x] Create a dialog service
 - [ ] spk-menu should support arrow keys to navigate options
 - [ ] Streamline general color variables
-- [ ] Move tooltips from style to a directive
+- [ ] Move tooltips from style to a directive to use popovers
 - [ ] Create a datepicker input component
 - [ ] Create a datepicker range input component
 - [ ] Create a timepicker component